NathanBlackburnDev/NASA-Open-API-Twitter-Bot/README.md

-# David Goggins Twitter Bot (have not finished yet)
+# NASA Open API Twitter Bot
-Tweets daily quotes & facts about [David Goggins](https://twitter.com/DavidGogginsBot)
-## How does the bot run?
-The program executes once every day at 7pm using crontab, of course this means if my laptop is not on then the tweet wont go out
-### This is my CS50 final project
-I made this as my CS50 final project.
-[Watch here](https://www.youtube.com/)
+Twitter bot that uses the EPIC, APOD, Insight, Mars Rover Photo and NASA Image and and Video Libary APIs to tweet daily.
+This is also my CS50 final project.